Watch our introduction to viSNE video of viSNE being run and analyzed on a public example dataset.

 Can I run viSNE or SPADE on my viSNE-generated FCS files?

 Yes.
 To do this, click to start a new viSNE or SPADE run from the viSNE experiment.
-Cytobank will clone the viSNE analysis and create a cloned experiment accessible from the Inbox.
+Cytobank will clone the viSNE analysis and create a cloned experiment accessible from the Experiment Manager.
 SPADE or viSNE can then be executed from within this cloned experiment.
 It is not advised to run viSNE on the tSNE channels of an existing viSNE analysis because this yields poor results, even though one might try to do this to clean up an existing viSNE map.

 Why is the symbol for viSNE a cherry?